bluebirz/bluebirz.github.io/_posts/2023-02-19-python-testing-pytest.md

 `pytest` is one of python testing module.
 I prefer this over `unittest` because of its ease to use and message highlighting, yet its test scripts can be written shorter compared with `unittest`.

-The official document of pytest is here.
+The official document of pytest is [here](https://docs.pytest.org/en/latest/).

-{% include bbz_custom/link_preview.html url='<https://docs.pytest.org/en/latest/>' %}

 ---